phproberto/joomla-twig/docs/globals/japp.md

 ## japp

-This function is equivalent to use Factory::getApplication()
+This variable is a proxy of Factory::getApplication().
+It allows to access the active application inside twig layouts.

 1. [Returns](#returns)
 2. [Examples](#examples)